pdzaffina/blog/_posts/2023-12-15-New-Team-New-Focus.md

 published: true
 ---

-As someone with a background in custom Python, PostgreSQL, web development, and data pipelines, I'm thrilled to embark on a new journey within the Oracle ecosystem.
+As someone with a background in custom Python, PostgreSQL, web development, and data pipelines, I'm thrilled to embark on a new journey within the Oracle ecosystem at my current employer.
 Joining an ERP enterprise group is an exciting challenge that I eagerly anticipate.

 While my previous experiences revolved around smaller-scale projects, I'm now diving into the realm of large-scale ERP implementations.
 This transition presents an opportunity to expand my horizons and acquire invaluable knowledge in enterprise-level solutions.